 Ac (inert) is the area affected by inert debris.
 This comprises a basic component Ac (basic) which is made up of debris falling vertically and diagonally, and a ricocheting or skid component Fskid, (see Appendix 1 for further information on Fskid).

 Ac (explosive) is the area affected by explosive debris.
-This contribution to casualty area by explosive debris is calculated from converting propellant weights into equivalent TNT weights and using an explosive overpressure threshold of 25 kPa (overpressures of up to 65 kPa will be considered on a case-by-case basis).1111
+This contribution to casualty area by explosive debris is calculated from converting propellant weights into equivalent TNT weights and using an explosive overpressure threshold of 25 kPa (overpressures of up to 65 kPa will be considered on a case-by-case basis).

+Calculation of Ac (inert) and Ac (explosive) are explained in the subsequent subsections.

+Inert debris effects on people in the open

+Several factors should be considered in the computation of casualty areas for inert debris.
+These include the size of the fragment, the size of a person, the velocity vector at impact, and whether the fragment remains intact after impact or disintegrates (splatters).
+If it stays intact, it may ricochet or slide, depending on the velocity vector (magnitude and angle), the effective coefficient of restitution and the effective coefficient of friction between the fragment and the ground.
+Included in ricochet are the effects of tumble, as well as rebound or bounce.

+For a direct impact from debris falling vertically, the casualty area takes into account both the projected area of the debris and the projected area of the human body from above.
+Usually, the radius of the human body is assumed to be 0.3 m.
+If the velocity and weight of the fragment exceeds the boundary criteria presented in Figure 11, the person becomes a casualty.
+The criterion in Figure 11 is for ‘average general public’.
+The associated casualty area is: